The 6 Best Countries to Incorporate a Company for Your Online Business

 Time and effort: a couple of hours or less and a few dollars.

 Andorra is a sovereign microstate in the Iberian Peninsula, in the Pyrenees.
-Personal and corporate income tax is fairly low, but procedures can become a nightmare for many entrepreneurs.
+Personal and corporate income tax is reasonably low, but procedures can become a nightmare for many entrepreneurs.

 In Andorra, we have to

-1. write and update the documents in the local Catalan language;
+- Write and update the documents in the local Catalan language.

-2. book a physical meeting with a notary and inform him/her about the changes;
+- Book a physical meeting with a notary and inform him (or her) about the changes.

-5. pay a substantial fee to the notary;
+- Pay a substantial fee to the notary.

-7. update records with the government offices (which is not instant nor free);
+- Update records with the government offices (which is not instant nor free).

 Time and effort: a lot of days and money.